Skip to Content

 Stove Top Instructions:

-5. Add the beef, sprinkle over the paprika, caraway seeds and add the tomato puree, then stir to combine.
+• Add the beef, sprinkle over the paprika and caraway seeds, then add the tomato puree, and stir to combine.

 Instant Pot Instructions:

-1. Set your Instant Pot to saute mode and when warm add in the bacon stirring continually.
+• Set your Instant Pot to saute mode, and when it is hot, add in the bacon, stirring continually.

-2. When it has created a nice layer of bacon fat add in the onion and celery and saute for 5 minutes.
+• When it has created a nice layer of bacon fat, add in the onion and celery and saute for 5 minutes.

-5. Now sprinkle over the paprika and stir before adding the tomato puree, beef stock and bay leaves, once all combined have a quick test for seasoning and add salt and pepper as required.
+• Now sprinkle over the paprika and stir before adding the tomato puree, beef stock and bay leaves.
+Once everything is combined, have a quick test for seasoning and add salt and pepper as required.

-7. Then quick release the lid and add in the diced parsnip, carrot and beans, again replace the lid and cook on manual under high pressure for 5 minutes, now is also a good time to check that seasoning again adding salt as required.
+• Then quick release the lid and add in the diced parsnip, carrot and beans, again replace the lid and cook on manual under high pressure for 5 minutes, now is also a good time to check the seasoning again, adding salt as required.

-8. Allow a 10 minute natural pressure release and serve steaming hot.
+• Allow a 10-minute natural pressure release and serve steaming hot.

 Kristjan